Lofoten Autumn Adventure

 Join this 8 day arctic adventure in Lofoten Islands in Northern Norway.
 Highlights of the trip include autumnal landscapes, jagged mountains, grand vistas, colorful fjords and the chance of experiencing the greatest show on earth, the Aurora Borealis aka Northern Lights.
+This is a tour with a small group of only 6 participants.
+This gives the optimal experience!

 The Lofoten Islands are located at the 68th and 69th parallels north of the Arctic Circle in Northern Norway.
 This archipelago consists of seven principal islands and the area of land covers about 1,227 / 474 square miles, with a total of only 24,000 inhabitants.
 The natural beauty of this incredible landscape offers will present us with the possibility of exploring colorful fjords, jagged mountain peaks, unique beaches and the world renowned Arctic light.